HaerensJanWebdesign/Responsiveness/readme.md

-# played around with the responsiveness
+# Responsive Design
-https://haerensjanwebdesign.github.io/Responsiveness/
+Learned about the concept of responsive design and implemented the basic usage. https://haerensjanwebdesign.github.io/Responsiveness/